sertit/Rusle/README.md

 - "Already provided" : When the LS raster already exists.
 You will have to load it in the **"LS raster"** parameter.
 - Or "To be calculated" : When the LS raster does not exist.
 To produce it you will have to **chose or load the DEM** that will be use to produce it with the "DEM" parameter.

+**DEM** : Name of the DEM that will be used.
+Can be :
+- "EUDEM 25m"
+- "SRTM 30m"
+- "MERIT 5 deg"
+- "Other" : A DEM other than those listed above.

 ![Arcgis  pro toolbox](static/Arcgis_pro_Toolbox.PNG)